hbeni/fgcom-mumble/server/Readme.server.md

 Radio Recording Bot
 ===================
-If you want to start the bot manually, you can inspect its available options with `lua fgcom-radio-recorder.bot.lua -h`.
+If you want to start the bot manually, you can inspect its available options with `luajit fgcom-radio-recorder.bot.lua -h`.

 The `radio-recorder` monitors the `fgcom-mumble` channel for users recording requests.
 If such a request is detected, the samples get recorded and put to an sample file on disk.
 Those disk samples can be picked up from the `radio-playback` bot, which is usually invoked automatically from the recorder bot.